-The End of Course (EOC), End of Grade (EOG) and North Carolina Final Exam results shall count as twenty percent (20%) of a student's final grade in each middle school course for which such a test is administered.
-To earn high school credit for a course with an EOC assessment, in grades 6 through 8, a student must demonstrate College and Career Readiness by performing at achievement level 4 or 5.
-Students not demonstrating College and Career Readiness, performing below achievement level 4, shall retake the course.
+- 4. Grades 6-8 End of Course (EOC), End of Grade (EOG) and North Carolina Final Exam results shall count as twenty percent (20%) of a student's final grade in each middle school course for which such a test is administered.
+However, the results of such assessments will not factor into a student's final grade in a course during the initial implementation year of a new assessment for that course where scores are not immediately available due to standard setting.
 Middle school students requiring multiple final assessments, within a single subject, should have the assessments averaged for the final exam score.
-This requirement does not apply for students assessed on the Extended Content Standards or for students assessed on the Extended Content Standards or English Learner students in their first year in the United States.

-5. High School End of Course Tests

-The End of Course (EOC) assessment, North Carolina Final Exam and vocational post assessment results shall count as twenty percent (20%) of a student's final grade in each high school course for which such a test is administered.
-This requirement does not apply for students following the Future Ready Occupational Course of Study or for students assessed on the Extended Content Standards or English Learner students in their first year in the United States (State Board of Education Policy TEST-003).
-All other high school courses are also required to administer a final exam, which shall count as twenty percent (20%) of a student's final grade.
+This requirement does not apply for students assessed on the Extended Content Standards or for students assessed on the Extended Content Standards or English Learner students in their first year in the United States. - 5.
+High School End of Course (EOC) assessment, North Carolina Final Exam and vocational post assessment results shall count as twenty percent (20%) of a student's final grade in each high school course for which such a test is administered.
+However, the results of such assessments will not factor into a student's final grade in a course during the initial implementation year of a new assessment for that course where scores are not immediately available due to standard setting.
+This requirement does not apply for students following the Future Ready Occupational Course of Study or for students assessed on the Extended Content Standards or English Learner students in their first year in the United States (State Board of Education Policy TEST-003, -011, -016).
+All other high school courses are also required to administer a final exam, which shall count as twenty percent (20%) of a student's final grade. - 6.
+Diploma Standards: To receive a North Carolina high school diploma, a student must complete the requirements set forth in policy 3460, Graduation Requirements.

-6. Diploma Standards

-To receive a North Carolina high school diploma, a student must complete the requirements set forth in policy 3460, Graduation Requirements.